-If you need a reputable texting and driving accident lawyer in Delray Beach, look no further than Steinberg Law.
+If you need a reputable Delray Beach texting and driving accident lawyer, look no further than Steinberg Law.

 You’re driving home from work, looking forward to taking a break after a long and exhausting day.
 Suddenly, you hear a loud crash and feel your body jolt forward.
 You’ve been hit by a distracted driver who was texting behind the wheel.